securefederatedai/openfl/docs/source/workflow/director_based_workflow.interactive_api.rst

 .. note::
     Methods available in the Federation API:

-        - :code:`get_dummy_shard_descriptor`: creates a dummy shard descriptor for debugging the  the experiment pipeline
+        - :code:`get_dummy_shard_descriptor`: creates a dummy shard descriptor for debugging the experiment pipeline
         - :code:`get_shard_registry`: returns information about the Envoys connected to the Director and their shard descriptors

 .. _experiment_api: